 I passionately believe that the root to good health is a happy, healthy gut and super strong gut lining, so even if you don’t have an autoimmune condition, my recipes are a great addition to help nourish your body.

 A huge thank you to Martina for asking me to guest post today and share my story.
 I hope it helps inspire you to eat healthily and have fun in the kitchen.
-If you’d like to see more of my recipes, please pop on over to Paleo Crust and say hello.
+If you’d like to see more of my recipes, please pop on over to my blog and say hello.
 I’d love to hear from you.
 Jo x

 Do you like this recipe?
 Share it with your friends!